Evidence and evaluation

 This page provides an overview of the research and evidence that explains what Walking for Health is and the benefits of the programme.
 If you want more information about this area, contact Jo or Liz from our intelligence and research team at firstname.lastname@example.org

 This adds to existing external evaluation evidence about the impact of the Walking for Health programme that conducted when the programme was managed by its previous programme hosts, Natural England.

 Programme overviews: understanding more about Walking for Health

 We regularly analyse data from the national database and scheme surveys to provide up to date overviews of the Walking for Health programme.

 The Programme overview – participant and attendance analysis provides an in depth look at who is taking part in the walks and how they hear about them, the types of walks that are most popular with participants and participation and attendance trends.
 This is based on data the 2015-16 financial year.
-We have recently updated this analysis to look in detail at participants aged 55 and over to support schemes applying for Sport England's Active Ageing funding.
+We updated this analysis to look in detail at participants aged 55 and over.

 The Programme overview – Analysis of schemes and local delivery provides information about how local Walking for Health schemes are run and funded and who their participants are.
 This is based on data from 2015.